 2020-2021 Peer Financial Educator:

-If interested in becoming a Peer Financial Educator for the 2021-2022 academic year, applications are planning to be made available upon the return to campus this fall.
-Applications will be available both here and on Handshake in September of 2021.
+If interested in becoming a Peer Financial Educator for the 2022-2023 academic year, applications are available in our office and on the website. .

 The Financial Literacy Center welcomes scheduled virtual appointments or in person appointments.
 Our staff is available to meet with students year-round during regular office hours.
 Due to COVID-19 we are now offering virtual appointments or in person appointments per your request.

 Monday - Friday, 8:00 am - 4:30 pm